Introduction to Respite

 Cancellation fees are as follows:

-The Oakleigh Centre will endeavour to fill any cancelled booking of respite.
-If this is successful the person will receive 90% refund of the total payment regardless of how many days notice is given.
+OC Connections will endeavour to fill any cancelled booking of respite.
+If this is successful the person will receive a 90% refund of the total payment regardless of how many days notice is given.

-The respite users agrees that they will be liable for costs to cover any damage caused, additional cleaning and/or replacement of Oakleigh Centre items broken, end of the period of respite..
+The respite users agree that they will be liable for costs to cover any damage caused, additional cleaning and/or replacement of OC Connections items broken, end of the period of respite..

 - Respite fees per night $52.00 (This may increase if identified extra support needed)

-- Bed holding Fee Per night $42.00 (When the bed is not being use in a block of time)
+- Bed holding Fee Per night $42.00 (When the bed is not being used in a block of time)

 - Webster Pac $5.00 per week